|Based in||British Virgin Islands|

 Android users will be happy to hear they can take advantage of the Lightway protocol with the latest Android app release.
-This offers huge advantages to mobile users:
+This offers some advantages to mobile users:

-- Seamlessly transition between different networks (WiFi and 4G) without your VPN connection dropping
+- Seamlessly transition between different networks without your VPN connection dropping

 - Faster download speeds